Difference Between CRM and PRM

 Why Pursue CRM?

-A professional with great experience when decides to take the CRM program; it speaks volumes of his commitment to his organization and his industry.
+A professional with a great experience when he decides to take the CRM program; it speaks volumes of his commitment to his organization and his industry.
 The CRM designation adds to a professional’s reputation and invariably adds profits to his organization.
 The CRM program not only expands a person’s knowledge but also broaden its horizon in terms of the new practical ideas and cutting edge skills that could be put to use in the daily business of the company.

-A CRM certification is often required by firms for certain designations and achieving it could lead to lucrative career opportunities.
+A CRM certification is often required by firms for certain designations, and achieving it could lead to lucrative career opportunities.
 A certified CRM is definitely more marketable in the job market and stands a better chance of securing a job among his peers.